 - An expansion at Yarmouth High School to account for enrollment growth and evolving programming (e.g. robotics and STEM).

-The School Committee approved the formation of a Facilities Committee to continue this work and held three public forums throughout the 2017-2018 school year to explain the results of the study, share the options studied, and hear feedback from the community.
-After hearing input from staff and community, the Facilities Committee has revised its plans as explained on the following pages (as of May 18, 2018).
+The School Committee approved the formation of a Facilities Committee to continue this work and held four public forums throughout the 2017-2018 school year to explain the results of the study, share the options studied, and hear feedback from the community.

 The capacity of the expanded school will be 689, with a projected enrollment in 2027 of 612.

-At the High School, the proposed solution addresses four main concerns: enrollment, parking, programming, and security.
-YHS is the only school in the district that does not provide a security vestibule connected to the main office for school-day entrance into the building.
-By relocating the main entrance to the Southeast side of the building (closest the large parking lot), a more secure entrance is created.
+The High School is the only school in the district that does not provide a security vestibule connected to the main office for school-day entrance into the building.
+By relocating the main entrance to the Southeast side of the building, a more secure entrance is created.
 An efficient plan for enrollment growth includes removing the fitness room from the center of the plan, allowing for expansion of the cafeteria.
 The fitness room will be recreated next to the gymnasium.
 Expansion of the performing arts areas will take place next to the Performing Arts Center, and a two-story classroom addition will extend off the current academic wing on the Northeast side of the building.

 Areas shaded in orange on this diagram indicate spaces that will be re-assigned or renovated for new purposes.
 Moving the athletic offices to new spaces next to the gymnasium will provide space in the middle of the plan for needed guidance counselors and social workers, while other spaces throughout the school will be reassigned for purposes such as special education, robotics, and regular classrooms.